Y. V. Reddy: Publications

 Reddy authored a book titled "India and The Global Financial Crisis : Managing Money and Finance" in 2009.
 This book provides insights into the making of public policies across a spectrum of areas between the years 2003 and 2008, a period of rapid growth of the Indian economy.
 He came out with a sequel "Global Crisis, Recession and Uneven Recovery" which provided a thinker and experienced policymaker's understanding of the genesis, anatomy and impact of the financial crisis, and of the lessons it offered.

-Navigating through the debates between 2010 and 2012 on the continuing global financial crisis, his 2013 book "Economic Policies and India's Reform Agenda: New Thinking" reflected the confidence of Reddy who steered the nation's banks to safer waters.
+Navigating through the debates between 2010 and 2012 on the effects of the 2008 financial crisis, his 2013 book "Economic Policies and India's Reform Agenda: New Thinking" reflected the confidence of Reddy who steered the nation's banks to safer waters.
 "Advice & Dissent" published in 2017 is Reddy's memoir.

 Speeches and remarks

 23 speeches given by Reddy during his term as RBI governor (2003 to 2008) are in the public domain.
 Other speeches are also in the public domain, for example:

 Reddy's presidential address on "A Tale of Two Commissions and Missing Links" at the 97th Annual Conference of the Indian Economic Association (IEA) in Udaipur on 27 December 2014, dwelt at length on the origin, evolution, linkages, achievements, limitations and the debates relating to the two major commissions on economic affairs in India.
 He also cited the success of the Chinese model where the concept of 'plan' had been replaced by 'guideline' in the country's 11th Five Year programme.
 He noted "The change led to China's transition from a Soviet-style planned economy to a socialist market economy and gained greater responsibility and power in overseeing China's economic development".

-Reddy was invited to deliver the prestigious The Per Jacobsson Foundation Lecture in June 2012 at the Bank for International Settlements in Switzerland.
+Reddy was invited to deliver the prestigious Per Jacobsson Foundation Lecture in June 2012 at the Bank for International Settlements in Switzerland.
 In this lecture on 'Society, Economic Policies and the Financial Sector', the main message he gave was that society has put its trust in central banks and as such it expects central bank to ensure trust and confidence in money and finance and serve the interest of the masses.